isralduke/portfolio-11ty/src/projects/design-system.md

 ### Overview

 Design systems allow organizations to unify their products’ appearances, code base, and provide users with a consistent experience.
-Pelican is a design system which is being designed and developed for official web aplications.
+Pelican Design System which is being actively designed and developed for official web aplications for the state of Louisiana.

 ### Project Role